mohan2020/mpatel/site/content/blog/how-to-spot-a-badly-designed-nudge.md

 When designing a nudge, its important to work directly with the end users of the intervention (e.g. clinicians) to learn about their current workflow and how to design your intervention to fit within it.
 EHRs can provide important information on which pathways are most commonly used to place orders.

-## 3. The nudge is delivered to a group that is different from the group implementing it
+## 3. The nudge is delivered to a group that is different from the group implementing it.

 One of the keys to implementing an effective nudge is to ensure stakeholder alignment.
 This is one of the most critical components of designing a nudge.
 Unfortunately, it is also one of the most overlooked.
 An example that highlights this is when one group comes up with a nudge that is targeted to a completely separate group without getting buy-in and support from that group.
 For example, if cardiology came up with an idea to nudge surgeons to place an order for something right after surgery but didn’t involve the surgeons in the implementation process.

 These nudges could potentially be appropriate but they are unlikely to be well-received or fit within clinical workflow if the group receiving them wasn’t involved in the design.

 ## 4. The nudge increases rather than reduces work.

 Clinicians are busy.
 Nudges that require a lot of time and effort are unlikely to be successful.